shilpakarumanchi/Avada-e-commerce/README.md

 Total sales revenue and AOV of loyalty program customers has been increasing ove the past year, giving positive indications that the loyalty program can be continued.
 ## Refunds
 Overall refund percentage is 5%, indicating that Avada is providing quality products and receiving high customer satisfaction.
-However, there were no refunds in 2022
+However, there were no refunds in 2022 that needs to be looked into.